Are you struggling to set yourself apart from the crowd in the accounting industry?

 You could improve on this by including a link to a calculator, with the CTA of “Find out how much we can save you” or “Find out how much time we can save you“.

-Think about the type of content that someone who is just starting their customer journey would want to read or engage with.
-If you’re not sure where to start with this, we’ll be covering how to create great website content in a later section.
+Think about the type of content someone who is just starting their customer journey would want to read or engage with.
+If you’re unsure where to start with this, we’ll cover how to create great website content in a later section.